 TLD rings are worn on certain individual's hands for a one-week period each quarter to measure extremity dose.
 A scaling factor is calculated based on hours worked in the quarter and is provided to the dosimetry service provider each monitoring period.
 The dosimetry service provider applies the scaling factor to the measured dose to estimate the exposure for the quarter.
 Table 18 provides a summary of equivalent extremity dosimetry measurements with monitored workers grouped in various ranges of exposure.
-Approximately 63% of extremity doses are less than 20 mSv.
+Approximately 65% of extremity doses are less than 20 mSv.
 Equivalent extremity dose by work group is summarized in Table 19.
-Staff and Technicians do not routinely participate in the extremity dose trend for all monitored individuals is shown in Figure 6.
-Extremity doses are trending upward, but remain a fraction of the regulatory limit and Action Level.
+Staff and Technicians do not routinely participate in the extremity monitoring program since there is minimal direct handling of product.
+In 2022 a single employee classified as a technician participated in the extremity dosage program.
+The average annual extremity dose trend for all monitored individuals is shown in Figure 6.
+Extremity doses are trending upward on average, but have experienced a year over year decrease compared to 2021.
+This is partially attributed to the installation of automation that has eliminated the handling of trays of pellets in some workstations.